 How many experiments are you aiming to run this year?

 What will you be talking about at Test & Learn?

 I will be talking about how we measure and understand what a habit is.
 More specifically, I’ll dive into how we use that knowledge to prioritize what we drive users to do on a site so we can make stickier, longer-term members.

 Are there any final thoughts on experimentation that you want to share with people who might be reading the Optimizely blog?

 Everyone should experiment.
 It’s the best way to build products.

-Olivia will be speaking at Test & Learn: The Product Experimentation Virtual Summit.
-Register free for this online event.
+Olivia’s talk from Test & Learn: The Product Experimentation Virtual Summit is now available.
+Register free to watch this online event.